Lyall/FFXVIFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

 - The last eikon fight in the demo has misaligned input.
+(Thanks for pointing this out Gumbie)
+- The game world is visible in the background during some FMVs playback.

 ## Screenshots
 | ![ezgif-4-40bff8440e](https://github.com/user-attachments/assets/74416ddf-43fe-4607-b608-c2e499cbe78b) |